From Murmann Mixed-Signal Group

 Admitted to Ph.D.
 Candidacy: 2011-2012

-To date, we have created a database of over 4,000 annotated RAW images, modeled after the PASCAL VOC database .
-Unlike processed JPEG images, RAW images are composed of high resolution (12 bit) raw photosensor outputs, which approximate analog scene illumination levels.
+To simulate the object-detection performance of our proposed system, we have created a database of over 4,000 annotated RAW images, modeled after the PASCAL VOC database .
+Unlike processed JPEG images, RAW images are composed of 12-bit photosensor outputs, which approximate analog scene illumination levels.
+We plan to open source this database to the academic community through the Stanford Digital Repository.

 We would like to acknowledge undergraduate researcher David Ta (email@example.com) for his contributions to this project.